Burrow returns for Bengals as Dolphins rally for win

 HOMECOMING

 Doaks, who starred at the University of Cincinnati, scored first-half touchdowns on 3-yard and 1-yard runs.
 Doaks, drafted in the seventh round by Miami in 2020, rushed for more than 2,100 yards and 14 touchdowns for the Bearcats.
+“He’s tough, smart, competitive, smart kid, team first,” Flores said.
+“Really all the attributes you’re looking for in a Miami Dolphin.”

 UP NEXT